 • talking to other people about how they solved the problems they faced

-• fixing broken things around the house by looking up YouTube to find out how to do it.
+• fixing broken things around the house by watching online videos to find out how to do it.

 4. Initiative and enterprise